KeeganPren/mke_terminal_rr/check_lists/interest_checklist.md

   * Operations is a secondary interest, in that I don't mind just moving cars around, but if I want to complete a switch list once in a while it would be nice to have actual industries and car spots to work with.
   * Scenery I find frustrating, I want it detailed, but don't have a lot of experience working on it.

 2. What era appeals to you the most?
-Have you done an immediate leap to the steam-to-diesel transition era and been overly quick to dismiss other eras which you might enkoy more?
+Have you done an immediate leap to the steam-to-diesel transition era and been overly quick to dismiss other eras which you might enjoy more?
 Have you taken a hard look at the many benefits of modeling the modern era?
   * I'm definitely into modeling the modern era.
   * The earliest I'd go is to the last 80s since there are vague memories of the Chicago Northwestern and Milwaukee Road around home.